Guest Post sponsored & provided by Empire Movers & Storage

 As the East Coast’s crown jewel, New York City attracts millions of tourists and permanent residents a year.
 Those who’ve visited or moved there say that its pull is almost irresistible.
 Once you experience the fast-paced life, the art scene, and the diversity of NYC, you can never go back.
 New York always stays there, at the back of your mind.

 Has The Big Apple enchanted you as well?
 In that case, you’re probably already thinking of trying your luck in the most exciting city in the world.
 Before you do that, though, it might be wise to learn what this move would entail.
-We’ve asked NYC movers, Oz Moving, to give us some insight, and here is what they said:
+We’ve asked Oz Moving to give us some insight, and here is what they said:

 1. You’ll Probably Need a Roommate